 It is important that you take a few simple steps prior to, during and after a training session to ensure that it is safe and enjoyable for all.
 As a runner, you are responsible for yours and your teammate’s safety.

-- Sessions are only available to senior members of Tyne Bridge Harriers, we can’t accommodate anyone under 18.
+- Sessions are only available to senior members of Tyne Bridge Harriers or those interested in trying a maximum of three session, we can’t accommodate anyone under 18.

 - Try to select a local training session and travel either on foot, by bike or car.
 Try to avoid public transport if at all possible.

 - Only attend a training session if you have booked on to it using the spreadsheet, don’t turn up on the off-chance you will be able to take part.
 If you can’t make a session then remove yourself from the spreadsheet.

 - If you are feeling at all unwell then do not attend a training session.

 - Consider if your health and situation put you, or someone you live with, in a more vulnerable category with respect to Covid.
 Decide whether it is appropriate for you to take part in group sessions.
 Advice is available at https://www.gov.uk/government/collections/coronavirus-covid-19-list-of-guidance